gigascience/gigadb-website/docs/sop/BETA_DEPLOY.md

 ```

 ## Deploy to staging.gigadb.org using CI/CD pipeline

+### Prerequisites

+You need to have permission to push or merge to the protected `develop` branch
+in the `Upstream` group in order to run manual jobs such as `build_staging` in
+the CI/CD pipeline otherwise you will see a `You are not authorised to run this
+manual job` message.
+To see who can push/merge, go to repository settings and
+expand the Protected branches section for the gigadb-website project.

+### Procedure

 1. Go to [Gitlab Upstream pipeline page](https://gitlab.com/gigascience/upstream/gigadb-website/-/pipelines)
 and run the staging build stage in your pipeline.